|

-Do I need a lawyer to form a New Jersey Limited Liability Company (LLC)
+Do I need a lawyer to Form a LLC in New Jersey? |

 The short answer is no.